 To address these customs effectively, couples should:

 By doing so, mixed-nationality couples can create an estate plan that not only complies with UK laws but also respects their cultural identities.
-This approach ensures that their wishes are honored and their loved ones are protected, in line with expatriate will guidelines and UK inheritance tax advice.
+This approach ensures that their wishes are honoured and their loved ones are protected, in line with expatriate will guidelines and UK inheritance tax advice.
+Not losing the family money provides the greatest peace of mind above all else — and getting the cultural and legal elements right from the start is the best way to achieve that.

 Trusts as an Inheritance Tool

-For couples with different nationalities, creating a comprehensive inheritance plan is crucial.
-One effective tool in achieving this is through the use of trusts.
-Trusts can provide a flexible and secure way to manage and distribute assets according to the couple’s wishes, while also addressing potential tax implications and legal complexities.
+For couples with different nationalities, creating a comprehensive inheritance plan is crucial — and trusts are one of the most powerful tools available under English law.
+England invented trust law over 800 years ago, and trusts remain a flexible and secure way to manage and distribute assets according to a couple’s wishes, while also addressing potential tax implications and legal complexities across borders.

 Overview of Trusts